kaschnit/golox/README.md

 # golox

-An interpreter for the `lox` programming language, written in go.
+An interpreter for the `Lox` programming language, written in go.

 ## Project Root Structure